DOWNTOWN ALPENA

 I own a property within the proposed expansion area.
 Will my taxes be affected?

 The majority of the DDA’s funding for projects and improvements comes from Tax Increment Financing (TIF).
 Your taxes remain the same if a TIF plan is approved for the expanded area.
 The DDA levies a 1.98 special assessment on commercial and residential properties within the district.
 If you own a property within the expanded area, you will have received a letter in the mail stating how much this would be.
+The first special assessment will be levied on the Summer 2024. tax bill.

 I own a property within the proposed expansion area.
 Can I opt out?